JackSzwergold/Writing/memories/Raves and Erasure.md

 Anyway, Todd was basically bullying me about me being unemployed—he was happy I was ditched since I never acknowledge his unwanted sexual advances and was threatened by me—and he wanted to bask in the glow of ruining someone’s life.

+And my response was simply to say, “Well, I have a job now.
+So hey,” to which his face turned pale and like a paniced roach when the light comes on, he spazzed a bit, blubbered his head a bit and then ran out of the terrace and back onto the dark joyless party.

 ***